Free In-plant Self-Assessment Tool

-The In-plant Printing and Mailing Association has launched a new in-plant self-assessment tool designed to help in-plants improve their operational health.
+The In-plant Printing and Mailing Association's in-plant self-assessment tool is designed to help in-plants improve their operational health.
 Available free of charge to all in-plants, the tool uses a series of Yes/No questions to assess how well an in-plant is doing in areas such as competitive awareness, productivity, automation, planning, marketing and more.
 Participants are given a score which defines them as anything from "at risk" to "world class."
 In addition, IPMA members receive a personalized report that details the areas where they could improve and offers ideas they may not have considered.

 On the other hand, those who score lower might get a report warning that their in-plant is "at-risk.
 Your in-plant is operationally weak with limited strategic and senior management awareness."
 That would be an eye-opener for any manager.
 Fortunately, the report follows up with next steps, which might include advice, based on the manager's responses, such as, "You should track and utilize customer feedback to improve your services."
 Or "Prepare and present metrics to your management other than just P&L numbers so that they truly understand the value you bring to your institution."